Here’s a sample resume we recently produced for a marketing manager in Singapore:

 - Analytical mind with keen ability to analyse data to maximise marketing ROI.
 Deep experience in working with large datasets and macro consumer research data.
 [Data is the new hot area in marketing.]

 - Experience in working in USA, Indonesia and Singapore.
 Developed deep understanding of consumer nuances in each market.
-[Show you’re a boundary spanner]
+[Show your breadth of experience.]

 - Key Achievements include: